calwoodford/anki_decks/databases/sql.md

 ###### Question 14.

-Does keywords have to be capitalized in SQL?
+Do the keywords have to be capitalized in SQL?

 <details><summary><b>Answer</b></summary>
 <p>